Xiaohong-Deng/CarND-Behavior-Planner-Lab/README.md

     4. generate trajectory according to the chosen state
     5. update the attributes like velocity or acceleration for all the cars

 Note in practice the maneuvers are the real product of behavior planning module.
-The real trajectory of the ego car is generated based on that.
-Often there are a set of trajectories in which you need to pick one according to a cost function.
+The real trajectory of the ego car is generated based on that using a trajectory generator.
+Given a fixed set of maneuvers (a chosen state), often there are a set of trajectories in which you need to pick one according to a cost function (not the same one you use in behavior planning module).